 The Olave Baden-Powell Society was founded in 1984 with the approval of the 25th WAGGGS World Conference.
 The purpose of OB-PS was to provide a reliable source of income for the World Association of Girl Guides and Girl Scouts which would enable the organisation to plan well into the future and develop the programmes and services which it offers to its members around the world.

-WAGGGS hoped that the Society would provide a channel through which former members of the Movement could fundraise and remain involved and engaged with the global Guiding and Scouting Movement.
+WAGGGS hoped that the Society would provide a channel through which former supporters of the Movement could fundraise and remain involved and engaged with the global Guiding and Scouting Movement.
 It was originally based upon the Baden-Powell Fellowship of the World Organisation of the Scout Movement but has since then evolved into a unique organisation.